minvws/nl-covid19-notification-app-coordination/architecture/Solution Architecture.md

 The safetynet attestation documentation further states about attestation failure: *"Most likely, the device launched with an Android version less than 7.0 and it does not support hardware attestation.
 In this case, Android has a software implementation of attestation which produces the same sort of attestation certificate, but signed with a key hardcoded in Android source code.
 Because this signing key is not a secret, the attestation could have been created by an attacker pretending to provide secure hardware"* (NOTE:  https://developer.android.com/training/articles/security-key-attestation)

-This leads us to believe that when applying these checks, we could be rejecting keys from legitimate users, while not preventing any attack.
-TODO: Get more information and clarity around this check.
+This leads us to believe that when applying these checks, we introduce risks and dependencies while not gaining a substantial amount of security.

 # App Considerations